Best Beaches in Bali

 Read more about Jimbaran Bay…

-(Uluwatu, south west coast) – Proclaimed by many to be the most beautiful beach in all of Bali, this small strip of sand can only be accessed by staying at the Karma Kandara resort of the Banyan Tree resort, or by paying roughly $25 to be taken down to it.
+(Uluwatu, south west coast) – Proclaimed by many to be the most beautiful beach in all of Bali, this strip of golden sand can be accessed by staying at one of Ungasen's cliff top resorts such as the Karma Kandara Resort or by paying roughly $25 to access the beach.

-The good news is that the fee can be redeemed for food and drinks.
+The good news is that the fee can be redeemed for food and drinks at one of the beach clubs.
 The sand is soft and the water a stunning azure with a strong current at high tide.
 On Monday evenings, the Karma Beach Bali shows a movie.

 (Uluwatu, south west coast) – This magnificent white-sand beach offers excellent surfing conditions for intermediate surfers with a right and left reef break, but is not a safe swimming beach.
 Relax with a cold drink at one of the beachside bars and enjoy the sunset.